-Geraldine worked as a litigation lawyer in Singapore for seven years, and is now based in Hong Kong where she is juggling short-term legal assignments and being a stay-at-home mama to two rambunctious young children.
+Geraldine worked as a litigation lawyer in Singapore for seven years, and is now based in the United States where she is juggling short-term legal assignments and being a stay-at-home mama to two rambunctious young children.

 Journalist Waleed Tariq was born in Karachi, Pakistan.
 He wrote for Youth Journalism International as a young man, and later spent years at a top Pakistani English daily, The Express Tribune as its News Editor.

 At The Express-Tribune, he was responsible for story assignments on its digital platform and social media strategies, supervising a team that monitors and gathers news and formats it for online dissemination.

 He received his bachelor’s degree from Shaheed Zulfiqar Ali Bhutto Institute of Science and Technology in Economics.
 Tariq has many years of experience in broadcast, digital and print journalism and has worked in the areas of politics and business.
 He has also written articles on criminal behavior.
 He was previously associated with Jaag TV and Daily Times.

 Hila Yosafi, Esq. works for the Connecticut Judicial Branch.

 She joined Youth Journalism International as a teen reporter in 1996 and was a prolific and award-winning writer.
 She is an active alum and a YJI Ambassador and even does copy editing for the organization.